Provisional Acceptance Process for BaccMD Medical Scholars

 All UMass Undergraduates are invited to attend the

-UMass Sophomore ·Application to the UMass Medical Scholars Program
+UMass Sophomore Year - Application to the UMass Medical Scholars Program

 The selection of UMass applicants to the Medical Scholars Program supports the University of Massachusetts School of Medicine (SOM) diversity goals and the SOM educational mission that includes a school of medicine student body that will contribute to a diverse health care work force to serve the needs of the commonwealth, with a focus on primary care and underserved communities.

-Students apply to be Medical Scholars in January of their Sophomore year.
-They complete an AMCAS like application that includes a personal statement, description of volunteer experiences, grades in required** courses and LOR from their undergraduate premed advisor.
+Students apply to be Medical Scholars in late fall of their Sophomore year.
+They complete an application similar to the AMCAS medical school application that includes:

 The BaccMD Joint Admission Committee selects accepted students and identifies alternates.